Here I'm collecting some/most of the features of this website.

 main element (which is only visible in the mobile view!).

-When (and only when!) your page is bigger than your screen/window/.. there's a Progress
+When (and only when!) your page is bigger than your screen/window/.. there's a Progress (on the top/right of the MAIN content)

 to indicate your current scrolling state (a circle progress form, with the percent value in it's center).